RoodzFernando/js-capstone-phaser-game/README.md

 # 1. Getting started: Description about the project and features

-### This project is a simplistic game building Phaser 3 game engine.
+### This project is a simplistic game building with Phaser 3 game engine.

 # 2. Built with